-Consider a SMN represented by an undirected graph $G=(V,E)$, where $V$ is the node set representing the users and $E$ is the edge set representing the users' friendship.
-The adjacency matrix $A=[a_{ij}]_{N\times N}$ is a binary valued matrix where
+Consider a network represented by a directed graph $G=(V,E)$, where $V$ is the node set representing the users and $E$ is the edge set representing the users' friendship.
+The adjacency matrix $A=[A_{ij}]_{N\times N}$ is a binary valued matrix where